The Virus in the Environment / Disinfection

-Because the canine parvovirus is not enveloped in fat the way the distemper virus is, canine parvovirus is especially hardy in the environment.
+Because the canine parvovirus is not enveloped in a delicate but necessary covering of fat the way the distemper virus is, canine parvovirus is especially hardy in the environment.
 It is readily carried on shoes or clothing to new areas (which accounts for its rapid worldwide spread shortly after its original appearance).
 It is able to overwinter freezing temperatures in the ground outdoors plus many household disinfectants are not capable of killing it indoors.

 Given that this is such a tough virus to destroy, many people want to know exactly what they must do to disinfect an area that has contained an infected dog or how long they must wait before safely introducing a new dog to a previously contaminated area.

 Here is what we know about how contaminated an environment is likely to be: